 Roomote vs Cursor

 Cursor accelerates engineers at the keyboard.
-Roomote reduces how often the keyboard has to be interrupted.
+Roomote runs shared autonomous work outside the editor.

 Cursor is where engineers write and steer code.
-Roomote is where the team routes the work that should get handled before it steals an engineer's afternoon.
+Roomote is where the team runs reviewable autonomous tasks in self-hosted environments.

 Cursor strengths